tuxfuxch/yarc/README.md

 Check the settings and adjust the interface to you needs, or what you mobile device can handle:

 Pointing out:
-  * Define how long lists should be (good for large collections)
+  * quick access start page
-  * Reduce quality of pictures which are from the internet --> hint: setting to 95 will load them directly, less than 95 will use an image proxy
+  * define how long lists should be (good for large collections)
   * don't show images if you don't need them
-  * get rid of things you don't need, to save processor time or space on the interface
+  * get rid of things you don't need, to save processor time and/or space on the interface

 ###The GUI